NJHP resumes power generation after annual maintenance

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NJHP Company also planned annual maintenance of its Power House Complex generating units, besides water regulation related sensitive mechanical and electrical equipment and instruments at the dam site.
+Accordingly taking advantage of this shutdown, NJHP Company also planned annual maintenance of its Power House Complex generating units, besides maintenance of water regulation related sensitive mechanical and electrical equipment and instruments at dam site.
+NTDC and NJHP Company successfully completed the annual maintenance of the transmission lines and the plant within stipulated time.